Study Skills is part of Student Life and provides a range of face-to-face and online study help programs for UC and UCC students.

-- In-lecture presentations that provide an overview of the Study Skills programs
+- 5 to 10 minute in-lecture presentations that provide an overview of the Study Skills programs and academic integrity

-- 20 minute to one-hour presentations tailored to a specific assessment task - these can cover the task requirements, how to find relevant information, how to reference appropriately, AIM and Urkund, and the Study Skills support available.
+- 20 to 50 minute in-unit presentations tailored to a specific assessment task - these can cover the task requirements, how to find relevant information, how to reference appropriately, and/or how to use Mahara, and also include the Study Skills support available.